~ The fortieth of Life’s Reign in the year 1045 at nine o’clock in the morning ~

 “Good morning, Mary, Cornelius.
 How’s that wound?”

 “It burns, and Mary won’t let me help around the house.”

 “Let it heal, Cornelius.
 And remember, you can always peel potatoes and wash the table.
 Anyway, I’ve got some news for you.”

 “Good, I hope.”

-The captain rubbed his stubbly jaw.
+The Marshall rubbed his stubbly jaw.
 “I think it just might be.
 At sunrise this morning, we got Fillius cleaned up and marched him around back.”

 “The doctor tells me his leather and furs did most of the burning.
 He’s in rough shape, but the only thing broken is his nose.
 Anyway, we were taking him to see the carpenter—the King thought he’d be most useful working off his sentence.”

 “Petty theft.
 Stole a dress for some reason.
 We added a season to his sentence for all the trouble he gave you.
 He’s big, and would be damn useful to us, if only we could tame him.
 Good, honest work is preferable to spending much time with Old Tom in my opinion.”

 “Mine too.
 Fillius charged someone, I take it.”